Structure of CSS and CSS-T Quantum Codes: Quantum Error-Correcting Codes

 \begin{definition}[{\cite[Postulate 5]{Scherer19}}] A complex $2\times 2$ matrix $\rho$ is a called a \emph{density matrix} if the following properties hold: \begin{itemize} \item $\rho$ is a Hermitian (or self-adjoint) operator, \textit{i.e.}, $\rho=\rho^\dagger$, \item $\rho$ is positive semi--definite, \textit{i.e.},~$\bra{\alpha}\rho\ket{\alpha}\geq 0$ for every $\alpha\in\mathbb{C}^2$, \item $\Tr(\rho)=1$. \end{itemize} \end{definition}

 Given a qubit $\ket{\alpha}=\alpha_0 \ket{0}+\alpha_1\ket{1}$, we can represent it as a density matrix $\rho_{\alpha}$ in the following way:

 Notice that not all density matrices $\rho$ are associated to a qubit $\ket{\alpha}$, that is $\rho=\rho_{\alpha}$.
 When this happens, we say that the density matrix is in \emph{pure state}, otherwise, we say that $\rho$ is in \emph{mixed state}.
 Alternatively, a density matrix in mixed state can be thought of as representing a set of qubits $\ket{\alpha_i}$ with associated probabilities $p_i$, such that $\sum_i p_i=1$.
-The nature of a state of a density matrix $\rho$ is completely captured by $\rho^2$, in the following way \cite[Proposition 2.25]{Scherer19}. \begin{proposition} The density matrix $\rho$ represents a pure state if, and only if, $\rho=\rho^2$. \end{proposition}
+The nature of a state of a density matrix $\rho$ is completely captured by $\rho^2$, in the following way \cite[Proposition~2.25]{Scherer19}. \begin{proposition} The density matrix $\rho$ represents a pure state if, and only if, $\rho=\rho^2$. \end{proposition}

 Now, suppose that we send a density matrix $\rho_{\alpha}$ representing a qubit $\ket{\alpha}$ through a channel.
 Some errors may occur, but the received output is still a density matrix $\rho'$.
 This condition corresponds to the physical fact that under any circumstances we should be able to measure the output $\rho'$ and obtain the value $0$ or $1$ with some probabilities $p_1$, $p_2$ such that $p_1+p_2=1$.
 However, the matrix $\rho'$ needs not to be in pure state anymore, but it may be in mixed state.
-Geometrically, this can be interpreted as the qubit (which has complex norm one) degenerating to some vector of norm $<1$.
-More precisely, we can model quantum errors as trace-preserving linear maps, that is, unitary matrices.
-In the literature, one often refers to them also as \emph{gates} or \emph{operators}.
+Quantum errors are modeled as linear transformations \cite{Grassl21}.
+In the literature, one often refers to them also as \emph{gates} or \emph{operators}. \begin{definition}[ {\cite[Definition 2.1]{Grassl21}}] A \emph{quantum channel} $\mathcal{E}$ is a linear transformation acting on density matrices: